Anton Kikaš: "Kikaš" the aeroplane

 The Ugandan Airlines Boeing 707-328C, registration number 5X-UCM, named "Kikaš" by the Serbs, was subsequently used by them in military operations in both Croatia and Bosnia, beginning with their withdrawal from Zagreb airport under attack from the Croatian military (who they called "Zengas").
 "Kikaš" was piloted out of Zagreb to Belgrade by JAT aircrew who had last flown a 707 ten years before and who flew into the airport aboard an Antonov transport and flew out aboard "Kikaš", directly over the Croatian "Zengas".
 "Kikaš" was subsequently used during the evacuation of the families of JNA personnel and other civilians from Bihać and Sarajevo, as well as the transport of military equipment, and was piloted by Stevan Popov.

 A total of 49,000 refugees were evacuated from Sarajevo aboard "Kikaš" between 12 April and 3 May 1992 by Popov and other aircrew.
 JAT tried to register "Kikaš" for civilian use, but lacking technical data on the aircraft, were unsuccessful.
-According to an article in Politika, the aircraft was sold to a British-American company in 1996 and its subsequent fate is unknown.
+The aircraft was subsequently sold to Afghanistan's Balkh Airlines in 1997.

 Subsequent life

 At the time of his arrest at Zagreb airport, Kikaš was a divorcee.
 Kikaš met his second wife, with whom he had two sons, shortly after being released.
 He now lives in Canada but regularly visits Croatia.
 A film entitled Nisam se bojao umrijeti ("I Am Not Afraid To Die") and directed by Jakov Sedlar was released in 2016 about his exploits.
+As of 2025, Kikaš had been running Croatian television in Toronto for about 12 years.

+In 2021, Croatian president Zoran Milanović conferred the Order of Duke Domagoj with Ribbon for the bravery and heroism on Kikaš for his role in the Croatian war of independence, stating that "You are getting the decoration you should have received long ago.
+It is a great honour for me that such actions are recorded and not forgotten".
+The award was granted on the 30th anniversary of Kikaš's release from prison.